Other January pages: Trees and shrubs • Birds and insects • Weather

 Look a bit closer at a countryside path verge or woodland floor and you can see a lot of other shoots springing up (for some photos, click here).
 These include cow parsley (which really looks like parsley at this time of year), garlic mustard, wood avens and cleavers.
 Some of these have been there since as early as September, but further new shoots of all these plants can appear in January.

 There are also new dandelion and stinging nettle shoots pushing up through the leaf litter, again joining others that have been there since the autumn.
 Some of the new nettle shoots may be white deadnettles - if not flowering they look very similar - or red deadnettles.
-You also get some catsear/hawkbit shoots - superficially a bit similar to dandelions - but they are not very conspicuous at this time of year.

-Joining these on bare verges and woodland floors are the tiny heart-shaped leaves of lesser celandine: they can appear as early as the first week of December but really pick up momentum in January, when they appear everywhere on verges and in woodland, an exciting harbinger of the spring to come.
-In the same habitats note the waxy curved leaves of cuckoo pint, which can be seen in very isolated cases even early in January, are a bit more common from from mid month onwards, but usually do not emerge en masse until early February.
+Joining these on bare verges and woodland floors are the tiny heart-shaped leaves of lesser celandine: a few of these can appear as early as the first week of December, with more following towards the end of that month.
+They then really pick up momentum in January, when they appear everywhere on verges and in woodland, an exciting harbinger of the spring to come.

-Another shoot you may see in woodland in milder years is dog's mercury, though most years they are not apparent till late February or March.
-More rarely, red campion leaves may be visible, as well as the tiny new shoots of that quintessential April-May flower stitchwort.
 At the very end of the month the grass-like leaves of bluebells appear - very tiny and inconspicuous at this point.
 (This happened from mid month in 2018 and 2021 and even earlier in 2016: see If it snows below).

-You can also see woodruff in woodland, foxglove leaves in clearings and also on verges, and the "argentatum" variety of yellow archangel on shady verges and woodland edges.
+You can also occasionally see woodruff leaves in woodland, foxglove leaves in clearings and also on verges, and the "argentatum" variety of yellow archangel on shady verges and woodland edges.
 Periwinkle leaves can carpet sections of woodland or shady verge, usually, but not always, near houses.

 In the second half of January crocuses push up their shoots - mainly in parks and gardens, but the native pink variety does sometimes crop up in the wild.
 Usually they start to appear in the fourth week, but in mild years it can happen as early as mid month, while in very cold winters it does not happen until February.
 Once the shoots have fully grown, their flowers may open on a mild or sunny day.

-On verges near habitation green alkanets are a mix of old leaves dying away and new ones appearing (the "green" in the name, meaning evergreen, refers to this ability to replace its foliage straightaway).
-Leaves of forget-me-nots (the garden variety, which is a kind of wood forget-me-not) may sometimes be seen, often though not always near habitation, and growing out of garden walls you can see the foliage of ivy-leaved toadflax, Mexican fleabane and red valerian.
-The plants of creeping (and more rarely white) comfrey - both of which might just be confused with foxglove - are also usually found near gardens.
+Growing out of garden walls you can see the foliage of ivy-leaved toadflax, Mexican fleabane and red valerian.
+The plants of creeping (and more rarely white) comfrey - both of which might just be confused with foxglove - are also found near gardens.

 Otherwise on path and track edges you occasionally come across the leaves of common mallow and greater celandine (not to be confused with lesser celandine, to which it is unrelated), while the distinctively-shaped leaves of nipplewort are fairly common once you get your eye in.